 14. Best Design – Rogue RM-100A

-Buying Guide: Things To Consider When Choosing A Mandolin
+Buying Guide: Things To Consider When Choosing A Beginner Mandolin

-Buying the right mandolin is a step in the right direction for a beginner.
+Buying the right mandolin is a huge step for a beginner.
 Below is everything you should know before buying your first mandolin.

 Type Of Mandolin

-Nowadays, mandolins usually come in three different types, and your choice for the three depends on your style of music, your financial position as well as the appearance that suits you.
+Nowadays, mandolins usually come in three different types.
+Your choice of the three depends on your style of music, your financial position, and the appearance that suits you.

 The three configurations are as follows.

-Bowl: backed is the oldest of all with its origin in Italy.
+Bowl back is the oldest type of all, with its origin in Italy.
 It has a round back and a dark tone that makes it appealing for classical and folk music.
 They are quite cheap, and most are of low quality.
-Not so much recommended for beginners.
+Not a great recommendation for beginners.

-A-style: mandolins are also known as flat-backed mandolins and usually have a pear-shaped body.
-They have holes that resemble the holes in a violin on both sides.
-They are cheaper than F-style mandolins of the same quality, and they are also easier to build as compared to F-style
+A-style mandolins are also known as flat-backed mandolins, and usually have a pear-shaped body.
+They have holes on both sides that resemble the holes in a violin.
+They are cheaper than F-style mandolins of the same quality, and they are also easier to build as compared to F-style.

-F-style: have a curved body that distinguishes them from A-style.
-Most of them have points protruding out on the lower part which makes the instrument comfortable playing when sitting by resting it on the laps.
-F-style mandolin are used a lot for bluegrass music.
+F-style mandolins have a curved body that distinguishes them from A-style.
+Most of them have points protruding out of the lower part, which makes the instrument comfortable to play when sitting (thanks to it being able to rest on the lap).
+F-style mandolins are often used for bluegrass music.

 Electric vs. Acoustic vs. Acoustic-Electric

-Acoustic mandolins are cheaper than electric mandolins; however, price alone should not determine which type you choose, but your selection depends on where you intend to use the instrument.
+Acoustic mandolins are cheaper than electric mandolins; however, price alone should not determine which type you choose.
+Your selection should also depend on where you intend to use the instrument.

 Price: Have A Budget

-Do not wake up and rush to buy a mandolin just because you got some cash that you had not expected.
-Planning, depending on your financial status, is a good starting point.
+Don’t wake up and rush to buy a mandolin just because you got some cash that you weren’t expecting!
+Planning out the purchase, depending on your financial status, is a good starting point.

 On the other hand, do not go for a mandolin just because it is the cheapest.
-It could be affordable and faulty, which will break before you start learning.
+It could be affordable but faulty, and end up breaking before you even start learning.

 For beginners, I would recommend that you start with an intermediate mandolin.
 You can consider buying a second-hand mandolin from a friend if you can manage to get one in good condition.